nandasafiqalfiansyah/event-booking-system/README.md

   <h2 align="center">sistem-pemesanan-event</h2>

   create a sistem-pemesanan-event using Html, Css, and javascript.
-We create Dino game html code and then css code and for the dino game functionally we use javascript code.
+We create sistem-pemesanan-event html code and then css code and for the sistem-pemesanan-event functionally we use javascript code.

   <a href="https://nandasafiqalfiansyah.github.io/sistem-pemesanan-event/"><strong>➥ Live Demo</strong></a>